cybrxkhan/RICE-for-CK3/README.md

 ## Latest Changelog

-### Version 1.6.2 "Wakhan"
+### Version 1.6.3 "Cantiga"

-**Note: If you're doing a Guanche playthrough on an old save, it is strongly advised you start a new game or use an older version of RICE (see GitHub to manually download).
-Otherwise, as PI added their own version of the Guanche, there may be wonkiness as some Guanche content might not work properly.**

-- Added Turco-Hephthalite culture as a hybrid of Hephthalite and Turkish, that appears on the map in 867 instead of the old Hephthalite culture, to clarify confusion arising from my previous usage of Hephthalite
-- Added Pamiri culture to the Iranian culture group
-- Added a new tradition, Beyond the Reach of Eagles, for the Pamiri, Burusho, and Peristani cultures
-- Modified Guanche content to fit vanilla’s implementation of the Guanche
-- Guanche paganism is now in a separate religion, Guanche, than the other Amazigh faiths (mainly to maintain compatibility)
-- Renamed vanilla’s North African religion to Guanche (to distinguish them from the Amazigh)
-- Pray for Blessings of Rain Rain and Benesmen Festival decisions now require the Guanche religion
-- Removed decision to Unite the Canary Islands, since vanilla has something similar; however, you will still get the relevant county modifiers via event
+- Added Galicia Flavor Pack: The Way of Saint James
+- Added 7 Iberian themed soundtracks
+- Added message about load order if you’re running with TFE (TFE needs to be below RICE in load order now)
+- Reduced chances AI will take the decision to Compile the First Turkic Dictionary
-- Rebalanced costs for most feast/festival type decisions
+- Changed decision art for a couple East Asian related decisions
-- White Hun tradition is now added to the Hephthalites via scripted effect at game start to ensure better compatibility
+- Siberian Survivalists and Swahili Contacts traditions are now added via scripted effect at game start to ensure better compatibility
-- White Hun tradition will no longer be added to the Hephthalites if playing with TFE or early start dates
+- White Hun tradition no longer is available when playing TFE start dates
-- Revamped a few decision art (thanks to PinkPanzer)
-- Activities are separated by flavor pack in different text files in the code
-- Fixed Ali ibn Asad starting off as a Seljuk vassal instead of being independent
-- Fixed Cichiciquitzo tradition requiring the unused Guanche heritage - it now requires being Guanche or descended from Guanche culture
-- Fixed White Huns and Xianbei Scions traditions being unavailable to Hephthalite and Tuyuhun/Qiang cultures respectively
+- Removed RICE’s version of Joseph ibn Naghrela and his family from the history files, since he has a vanilla version now (the Granada pogrom event chain remains and is functionally the same, however)
+- Tweaked starting traits of Joseph ibn Naghrela at game start
+- Fixed Pamiri culture overriding Hephthalite on the map in TFE and early start dates
+- Fixed decision to renovate Kassia’s tomb adding its related county modifier to Kharga instead of Rhodes
 - Miscellaneous bugfixes